A transparent travel guide to Florence in Italy.

 Get a hotel on the outskirts, never in the city because driving in the city center is difficult and stressful and because you need permission to drive through the city.

-They have cameras in the city and every time they see you crossing a corner (searching for your hotel) you can pay about € 80 every single time.
+They have cameras in the city and every time they see you crossing a corner you will be fined because only residents can enter the certain city areas with their cars.

-🌨️ When to visit?
+When to visit?

-One would argue that the best time to visit is from May to October and yes they might be right.
+One would argue that the best time to visit is from May to October, and yes, they might be right.

 However, when people get to travel again, and Florence is packed with tourists, you might want to reconsider that and travel at a time that is less busy.

-Winter’s can be nice too and the food is anyway always great!
+Winter's can be nice too, and the food is anyway always great!
 Just pack some warm clothes!

 Summers can get very hot in Florence, so pack some light city-appropriate summer clothes.